 Sample Syllabus Statement

 The University of Wisconsin-Madison supports the right of all enrolled students to a full and equal educational opportunity.
-The Americans with Disabilities Act (ADA), Wisconsin State Statute (36.12), and UW-Madison policy (UW-855) require the university to provide reasonable accommodations to students with disabilities be reasonably accommodated in instruction and campus life.
-Reasonable accommodations for students with disabilities is a shared faculty and student responsibility.
-Students are expected to inform faculty [me] of their need for instructional accommodations by the end of the third week of the semester, or as soon as possible after a disability has been incurred or recognized.
-Faculty [I], will work either directly with the student [you] or in coordination with the McBurney Center to identify and provide reasonable instructional accommodations.
+The Americans with Disabilities Act (ADA), Wisconsin State Statute (36.12), and UW-Madison policy (UW-855) require the university to provide reasonable accommodations to students with disabilities to access and participate in its academic programs and educational services.
+Faculty and students share responsibility in the accommodation process.
+Students are expected to inform faculty [me] of their need for instructional accommodations during the beginning of the semester, or as soon as possible after being approved for accommodations.
+Faculty [I], will work either directly with the student [you] or in coordination with the McBurney Center to provide reasonable instructional and course-related accommodations.
 Disability information, including instructional accommodations as part of a student’s educational record, is confidential and protected under FERPA.
 (See: McBurney Disability Resource Center)

 Faculty are strongly encouraged to include this written statement in their syllabus and verbally reference it when presenting the course standards to their classes.
 In addition, faculty should customize the statement with directions regarding how they prefer students to contact them regarding accommodation requests (e.g., email, office appointment, etc.).
 Please note that communication via email may be more effective for some students whose disability impacts communication abilities (e.g., autism, anxiety).

 The Notetaking Accommodation is now handled through McBurney Connect, including recruitment of notetakers and posting of notes for eligible students.

 Occasionally the McBurney Center staff will contact instructors to assist in recruiting a notetaker.
 If a student is interesting in becoming a notetaker, please have them complete the notetaker application in McBurney Connect.